akshaybabloo/release-exporter/README.md

   markdown  Creates markdown file.
 ```

-If you don't have a repository on your computer but you still want to generate a change log you can manually add your repository URL as following:
+If you don't have a repository on your computer, but you still want to generate a change log you can manually add your repository URL as follows:

 ```bash
 rex markdown --token <your token> --url <your url>
 ```

-If you have your repository in a different location and you are lazy (like me) to change into that directory, get the absolute path of you repository add it to the `--location <location>`.
+If you have your repository in a different location and you are lazy (like me) to change into that directory, get the absolute path of your repository add it to the `--location <location>`.

 ```bash
 rex --token <your token> --location <absolute path>